 The land loss video below is based on USGS National Wetlands Research Center data and the coastal land loss map shows predicted land loss from 1932 until 2050.

-A video of the Women of the Storm press conference held in Washington, DC in March 2011 supporting the RESTORE Act that will dedicate 80% of the BP fines towards coastal restoration.
+A video of the Women of the Storm press conference held in Washington, DC, in March 2011 supporting the RESTORE Act that will dedicate 80 percent of the BP fines toward coastal restoration.